-Finally, how a patient's body responds to initial PRP injections can also help determine how well and for how long they can benefit from treatment.
+The effectiveness of a PRP treatment depends on the specific condition for which it is being used.
 Early studies indicate that PRP injections can help treat the pain and stiffness of osteoarthritis by modulating the joint environment and reducing inflammation, but research is increasing.
-PRP injections can be effective in treating male pattern baldness, both in preventing hair loss and in promoting the growth of new hair.
-Now, post-surgical PRP injections have expanded to help heal muscles, tendons and ligaments, as procedures in these tissues have notoriously long recovery times.
+PRP injections can also be effective in treating male pattern baldness, both in preventing hair loss and in promoting the growth of new hair.
+We mentioned above that there are some factors involved in determining how long PRP injections for arthritis will be effective in controlling a patient's pain.